 5. Much of Your Property Is Exempt from Creditors

 If you have been considering using your 401k or IRA to pay your bills, you should file for bankruptcy instead.
 Your retirement accounts cannot be liquidated or included in assets that can be used to repay creditors.
 Your house may also not be used to help repay your debt.
 Anyone who is going through foreclosure could file for bankruptcy in an effort to keep their house.

 Bankruptcy can offer a fresh start to pursue financial independence.
-Contact Ralph Ferro, Jr., Esquire (201) 446-5904 today to discuss the best option for you.
-During your free consultation with Ralph Ferro, Jr., your financial situation can be reviewed to determine your best possible option.
+Contact me Ralph Ferro, Jr., Esquire (201) 446-5904 today to discuss the best option for you.
+During your free consultation with me, your financial situation can be reviewed to determine your best possible option.